M1na19/docs/docs-site/docs/SSO/SSO.auth.md

 3\.
 After successful authentication, the IdP redirects the user back with the **authorization code** - ex: `https://example.ro?authCode=...&iss=...`

 4\.
-The client exchanges the authorization code **together with the original code verifier** - ex: `https://https://sso.ro/token`
+The client exchanges the authorization code **together with the original code verifier** for access and identity tokens - ex: `https://https://sso.ro/token`

 ```json
 body:{